AndreiCherniaev/bladeRF.wiki.git.git.git./Minimalistic build and run test for OpenBTS 5.md

     cut -f2 -d" ")
 ```

 Hopefully all the packages are in your distros repo and are named the same.
-If not, modify the lines above and add `grep -v <package>` for the packages the fail.
+If not, modify the lines above and add `grep -v <package>` for the packages that fail, then find another way to install them.
+Building from source is always an alternative...

-### Alternative ways of installing for some packages.
+### Alternative ways of installing cumbersome packages.

+This section describe alternative ways of installing some of the packages above known to be missing for some Debian-stable distros.

 #### libzmq3 & libzmq3-dev
 * For Ubuntu: